MicrosoftDocs/sql-docs/docs/integration-services/scale-out/scale-out-support-for-hign-availability-fci.md

 \<drive\>:\Program Files\Microsoft SQL Server\140\DTS\Binn\MasterSettings.config, on the primary and secondary nodes.
 Update **SqlServerName** to [SQL Server network name]//[Instance name] or [SQL Server network name] for default instance.

 ## 6. Add Scale Out Master service to SQL Server role in Windows failover cluster
 In Failover Cluster Manager, connect to the cluster for Scale Out.
-Select Roles in the explorer, right click the SQL Server role and select Add Resource, Generic Service.
+Select Roles in the explorer, right-click the SQL Server role, and select Add Resource, Generic Service.

 ![Generic service](media/generic-service.PNG)